 Alpine Laboratory of Phonetic Sciences

-ALPS is directed by dr. Alessandro Vietti and affiliated with the Faculty of Education of the Free University of Bozen-Bolzano.
+ALPS is directed by prof. Alessandro Vietti and affiliated with the Faculty of Education of the Free University of Bozen-Bolzano.
 The lab is a research facility used to address a wide range of research issues in phonetics, laboratory phonology and sociophonetics.

 ALPS was established in 2010 and has been expanded since.
 The lab is a state-of-the-art research facility which focuses on speech production and perception.
 The experimental area consists of a soundproof booth equipped with two ultrasound systems, probe-stabilization helmets and a number of software tools for acoustic and articulatory analysis.
 The laboratory’s facilities are mainly used by researchers, postdocs and PhD students of the Free University of Bozen-Bolzano.